Thanks for the memory -- drive

 The lives of thousands of Mid-Columbians are improved as a result.

-Thumbs down to a state law that exempts legislators from speeding tickets if they're heading to work.
+To a state law that exempts legislators from speeding tickets if they're heading to work.

 A spokesman for WSP told the Associated Press that Washington lawmakers are constitutionally protected from receiving noncriminal traffic tickets during a legislative session, as well as 15 days before.

 Article II, Section 16 of the state constitution says lawmakers "shall be privileged from arrest in all cases except treason, felony and breach of the peace" while the Legislature meets.

 The privilege not only applies to moving violations near the state Capitol in Olympia, but potentially anywhere in the state, said State Patrol spokesman Bob Calkins.

 The logic?
 Detaining lawmakers on the road may delay them from getting to the Capitol to vote, Calkins said.

 Hugh Spitzer, a Seattle lawyer who teaches state constitutional law at the University of Washington, said although protecting legislators from traffic tickets seems "pretty weird," there's a historical reason for the constitution's privilege from arrest provisions, the AP reported.